 Length of Study - 36 Credits

 Although the UNMA is designed as a two-year degree program, we strive to be flexible on the time it takes a student to complete the program, especially in light of the professional commitments many of our students have.
 Therefore, students can enroll in the UNMA on a full-time or part-time basis, thus spending 2-4 years to complete the necessary 36 credit (12 courses) for MA degree.
 While a full semester course load is 9 credits (3 courses), students can take a reduced course load, allowing greater flexibility in scheduling their classes.
 International students, however, must consult the Center for Global Services at the Rutgers' Centers for Global Advancement and International Affairs (GAIA Centers) about minimum credit requirements for maintaining their legal status in the US.

 The UNMA offers courses in the Fall, Spring and Summer semesters in different formats to accommodate students’ interests, needs and personal and professional commitments.
 Thus, some courses are taught in traditional classroom settings that allow direct interaction with the professor and peers.
-These courses are offered on the Rutgers University campus in New Brunswick (Webex simultaneously via video-wall technology) and during the weekend.
+These courses are offered on the Rutgers University campus in New Brunswick (Webex/Zoom simultaneously via video-wall technology) and during the weekend.

 At the same time, increasing number of courses are taught fully online, offering greater flexibility in finishing the degree.

 16:790:500 Introduction to the United Nations (3 credits)

 16:790:501 Theory and Methods in the Study of Global Affairs (3 credits)

 16:790:599 Capstone Seminar in United Nations & Global Policy Studies (3 Credits)